john-stephens/zebra-mac-label-automator/README.md

 ## Installation and Setup

 1. Download and unzip [Print Label.workflow.zip](//github.com/john-stephens/zebra-mac-label-automator/releases/latest/download/Print.Label.workflow.zip)
-2. From Finder browse to `~/Library/PDF Services`
+2. From Finder browse to `~/Library`

   - Click on the Finder app
   - Click Go > Go to Folder... (⇧ ⌘ G)
-  - Enter "~/Library/PDF Services" and press Enter
+  - Enter "~/Library" and press Enter

   ![Browse in Finder](images/install-finder-browse.png)

+3. Create a folder named `PDF Services` if it does not already exist
-3. Drag `Print Label.workflow` (extension may be hidden) into the `PDF Services` folder.
+4. Drag `Print Label.workflow` (extension may be hidden) into the `PDF Services` folder.
 You are all set!

 ## Usage